Anshika02sharma/Library-Management-System/README.md

 ├── keyfeatureslib.html # Key Features page

 ---
+---

 ## Technologies Used
 - HTML: For structuring the web pages.
 - CSS: For styling and layout.

 ---
+---

-## How to Run
+How to Run
-1. Clone the repository:
+Clone the repository:

+bash
+Copy code
 git clone https://github.com/Anshika02sharma/Library-Management-System.git

-2. Navigate to the project directory:
+Navigate to the project directory:

+bash
+Copy code
-3. cd Library-Management-System
+cd Library-Management-System
 Open the index.html file in a web browser to view the home page.

-## Contributing
+---

+##Contributing
 Contributions are welcome!
 If you want to enhance the project or add back-end functionality, fork the repository, make your changes, and submit a pull request.